 Huh.
 I guess that’s what tomato leaves taste like.

 Olive oil is one of those foods we embrace on faith.
 Science says it’s good for you, chefs say the quality stuff makes other foods come alive, and pretty green bottles of it can hit $40 on store shelves.
 We accept the idea of ‘good’ olive oil the way we accept the idea of ‘grassy’ flavors, despite never munching on blades of grass.
-But what is good olive oil?
+But what actually makes some oil better than others?
 What makes it good, what should it taste like, and how do you shop for it if you can’t taste it beforehand?